allenoleary/allenoleary.github.io/about.md

 ## Round 4: Electronic Writing and Grad Dip

 I moved to Australia and did a Grad Dip in Swinburne in Writing and learned about a new form of writing called 'hyper text' or 'electronic' writing.
 I was fascinated and produced a number of ambitious creative and theoretical works in the late 90s, while still writing plays.
-About this time I also got invovled in the making of websites - my day job ever since.
+About this time I also got involved in the making of websites - my day job ever since.

 ## Round 5: Film scripts / Fiction